apache/accumulo-examples/docs/classpath.md

 This example shows how to use per table classpaths.
 The example leverages a test jar which contains a Filter that suppresses rows containing "foo".
 The example shows configuring a table to reference the jar using the built-in URL-based context class loader.
+Note that the `FooFilter.jar` is located within the Accumulo source distribution.

 Create a namespace and table

     root@uno> createnamespace examples
     root@uno> createtable examples.nofoo

-The following command makes this table use the configured classpath context to `FooFilter.jar`
+The following command makes this table use the jar URL as its class loader context.

     root@uno examples.nofoo> config -t examples.nofoo -s table.class.loader.context=file:///path/to/github/accumulo/test/src/main/resources/org/apache/accumulo/test/FooFilter.jar